 Culatello has a delicate taste with a lean and rosy red appearance.
 It is a must-try ham when you are in Italy.

 I bet you will love the taste of this Culatello.

 Country ham is cured just like Prosciutto and then dried by hanging it at a controlled temperature.
 The taste of country ham is sweet, nutty, and salty, with a slight odor resulting from a long aging duration (a few months).

-Country ham could be smoked or unsmoked and often sold raw on the market.
-However, a cooked version is also available for you.
+It could be smoked or unsmoked and often sold raw on the market, though a cooked version is also available.
 You can bake or boil the ham to make a wonderful meal.

 This ham is often served as an appetizer or main course or just served as thin slices at room temperature.
 People often pair this ham with salad, other meat dishes, and seafood.
 Typically, you will find marble, honey, or hickory flavors in most country ham dishes.

 Before serving, people will soak the ham in water for a day to remove salt and add more moisture to the meat.
 This will reduce its traditional dry texture.